GaryChenMesser/os_project1_2018/report.md

 As you can see, there is `isStart` to determine whether it is beginning or ending.
 When it is beginning, it only records the start time.
 Otherwise, it records the end time, and call `printk` to print the information.

 To record time, we can use both `getnstimeofday()` or `ktime_get()`.
 The prevois one is system time in ns, and the second one is time after system boots.
 Since we only need to know the order and duration, we can use either one to get the precision in nanosecond.
-I choose `ktime_get()` at the end, I explain in "Developing record" part.

 ### Simulator